tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 ## Zigbee ZCL

-In order to maintain compatability, this sensor uses standard ZCL clusters.
+In order to maintain compatability, this sensor uses standard ZCL clusters rather.

 There are three Endpoints 1, 5 & 7

 Endpoint 1 contains the Basic cluster, the Identify Cluster and the Power Configuration Cluster.
 Endpoint 5 contains a Temperature Measurement Cluster Endpoint 7 contains a Temperature Measurement Cluster

+## Home Assistant

 ## Battery Life